56 of Our Favorite Easy Art Projects for Kids

 Easy art projects for kids that utilize outdated technology?
 Why not?
 Although this project could work for any age group, older kids will be able to personalize their fish using a variety of add-on materials.
 Be prepared to explain to your students what CDs are since they were born long after their demise!

-Learn more: Make Your Own Fish Aquarium at Super Simple
+Get tutorial: Make Your Own Fish Aquarium

 A sculpture is made from 72 pencils that have been arranged in a dome shape.